 Will I get chance to spend any (transition) days at the Academy?

-Subject to any changes required to comply with ongoing Government ‘COVID’ restrictions in place next summer, you will be invited to spend three days at the Academy as part of our ‘Transition’ programme, at the end of the term, next summer (*currently scheduled for 7th, 8th and 9th July 2021)
+Subject to any changes required to comply with ongoing Government ‘COVID’ restrictions in place next summer, you will be invited to spend three days at the Academy as part of our ‘Transition’ programme, at the end of the term summer (Wednesday 13th, Thursday 14th and Friday 15th July 2022)

 How will staff at OSA get to know me, before I join the Academy?

 OSA staff, such as the Head of Year 7 and/or the OSA Director of Inclusion will meet with your Year 6 teacher during the ‘Transition’ period.
 We also provide a Parent Information booklet for Parents to complete and return information to the Academy.
 You will also be invited to a meeting with a member of OSA staff, which will take place at your Primary school, to allow you to seek answers to any additional questions you may have.
 We will also ask you to complete a ‘Getting to Know You’ booklet, before you join OSA.

 Which members of staff are available to help me and will I get to meet them before I join?

 All OSA students have a Form Tutor, a Head of Year and a Pastoral Manager to help them with their learning and self-management.

 You will receive a ‘Profile’ sheet, introducing your Tutor (who you will see every morning, for registration and ‘tutor time’) and your Pastoral Manager (who will be involved in looking after your non-academic needs at the Academy) during the Transition process next summer, and will meet them, and your Head of Year, Miss Webster, on the first of your ‘Transition’ days (13th July 2022)